How Do Exhaust Brakes Work and What Are Their Benefits?

 The exhaust brake slows the exhaust gasses out of the engine, reducing back pressure.
 This puts less force on the piston, which means less power is needed to move the engine's crankshaft.
 As a result, the engine runs at a lower RPM, allowing the driver to reduce speed without pressing the accelerator pedal.

-A diesel engine consists of two main components: a combustion chamber and a turbine.
+A diesel engine has two main components: a combustion chamber and a turbine.
 The combustion chambers contain fuel and air, and the turbines have hot gasses that push against the compressor blades.

 The compressor compresses the air, increasing its temperature and pressure.
 Then, Ensuite, the compressed air is injected into the combustion chamber, mixing with the fuel and igniting.
 The resulting outbreak pushes the piston down and forces the exhaust valves to open.